 Senior Governance Consultant, BoardSource

-Her clients include private foundations, public charity boards, corporations and government entities.
+Her clients include private foundations, public charity boards, corporations, and government entities.
 Ann works with chairs and key executives seeking to create a leadership culture of high performance enabling the organizations to achieve higher levels of governance, organizational excellence, and strategic focus.
-Her clients include national, regional and international organizations including the Anti-Defamation League, Alliance to Make US Healthiest, National Center for Missing & Exploited Children, Russell Berrie Foundation, Hebrew Free Loan Society, Intellectual Property Owners Association, NYU Leadership Initiative, Hillel International, DOROT, Inc., Goodwill of the Greater East Bay, Butler Family Foundation, Jewish Agency for Israel, The Washington Center, as well as the United States Department of Justice, the Department of Agriculture Hass Avocado and Cotton Boards, corporations such as BP, Thrivent Financial, Chevron, Medtronic, Cardinal IP, Crossroads Systems and SRA.
+Her clients include national, regional, and international organizations including the Anti-Defamation League, Alliance to Make US Healthiest, National Center for Missing & Exploited Children, Russell Berrie Foundation, Hebrew Free Loan Society, Intellectual Property Owners Association, NYU Leadership Initiative, Hillel International, DOROT, Inc., Goodwill of the Greater East Bay, Butler Family Foundation, Jewish Agency for Israel, and The Washington Center, as well as the United States Department of Justice, the Department of Agriculture, Hass Avocado and Cotton Boards, and corporations such as BP, Thrivent Financial, Chevron, Medtronic, Cardinal IP, Crossroads Systems, and SRA.

-Ann’s early career, which provides the roots of her consulting practice, includes over 25 years as a Vice President at EDS, now HP and as a trial attorney with the U.S. Department of Justice.
-At EDS, she established several business units, in the financial markets, law enforcement and aeronautics, developing and growing them to over $3.5 billion in revenue.
+Ann’s early career, which provides the roots of her consulting practice, includes more than 25 years as a vice president at EDS (now HP) and as a trial attorney with the U.S. Department of Justice.
+At EDS, she established several business units, developing and growing them to more than $3.5 billion in revenue.
 As an attorney, she handled federal cases across the country and in the U.S. Supreme Court.

-She lives what she does; having served on many non-profit boards in the areas of social justice, education, religion and community building.
-Among the honors for which she is most proud are her service as a founding board member of the re-established United Way of the National Capitol Area; her selection as a “Federal 100” winner, an award naming the top information technology executives from government and industry; her appointment to the United States-Israel Science and Technology Commission and her service on the board of HIAS, a global organization that protects and resettles refugees.
+Ann lives what she does; having served on many nonprofit boards in the areas of social justice, education, religion, and community building.
+Among the honors for which she is most proud are her service as a founding board member of the re-established United Way of the National Capitol Area; her selection as a “Federal 100” winner, an award naming the top information technology executives from government and industry; her appointment to the United States-Israel Science and Technology Commission, and her service on the board of HIAS, a global organization that protects and resettles refugees.

 Ann is Washington, DC based.
-She graduated cum laude from Clark University with a Bachelor of Arts degree and earned her juris doctor degree from Antioch School of Law.
+She graduated cum laude from Clark University with a BA degree and earned her juris doctor degree from Antioch School of Law.